bundlewrap/bundlewrap/docs/content/repo/items.py.md

 `cascade_skip` defaults to `True`.
 However, if the item uses the `unless` or `skip` attributes or is triggered, the default changes to `False`.
 Most of the time, this is what you'll want.

 <br>

+## when\_creating

+These attributes are only enforced during the creation of the item on the node (this means the first run of `bw apply` after adding this item to config).
+They are ignored in subsequent runs of `bw apply`, and when other (non-when\_creating) attributes are changed.

 # Canned actions